Riccorl/transformers-embedder/README.md

 - `sum`: returns the sum of the last four hidden states of the transformer model
 - `pooled`: returns the output of the pooling layer

+If you also want all the output from the HuggingFace model, you can set `return_all=True` to get them.

 ```python
 class TransformerEmbedder(torch.nn.Module):
     def __init__(